How to start a fishing lure business: your first cast

 • Create a detailed startup budget using the cost categories provided.

-An LLC also offers pass-through taxation, meaning business profits pass to your personal tax return and simplify filings.
-While a sole proprietorship is easier to start, it offers no liability protection, putting your personal finances at risk from business issues.
+A sole proprietorship is easier to start, but it offers no liability protection, putting your personal finances at risk from business issues.

 Secure your licenses and permits